Who Can Apply

 - Incomplete or incorrect applications can cause serious delays so go over the checklist one more time and make sure you’ve included everything.

-- Make sure to include the original check / money order, original photos and original I-765, and original and official transcripts.
+- Make sure to include the original check / money order, original photos and original I-765.
 Everything else should be a copy.

 - Keep a photocopy of your complete OPT application for your records.